The Last Word

 |Traven did not want to be found out.
 He lied in his last will and testament.
 People who thought they had his confidence, who thought they had the truth about him, did not.
 He was a mystery for so long that most of the literature on him reflects the identity chase.
 I believe it has been cleared up.
 A BBC documentary on Traven in 1978 and the subsequent book traced Traven through the London jail to Mexico, and back to his birth in present day Poland.
 It was not accepted by the Traven experts, but a second researcher, Jan Christoph Hauschild says he has found connections between the Polish guy and Traven.
 His book is in German, so I cannot read it very well, but I accept his conclusion.
 Anything Traven said about himself has to agree with this basic biography, and nothing Traven said agrees with it.|

 Adriana Gonzalez Mateos wrote a book of fiction.
 I hate it.
 It's not a good book.
 It heavily uses the information on this website but ignores and even falsifies much of it to tell the story she wants to tell.
-Men and women see this story differently, and Mexican and Americans probably do also.
+Men and women see this story differently, and Mexican and American probably do also.
 So it's ok.
 But the book contains the nugget that Mariano died well before Esperanza was born.
 That was a new theory to me.
 In October 2015, Ancestry dot com sent me an email saying millions of new Mexican records had come on-line.
 Mariano died in 1904.
 Esperanza was born in 1907.
-Her brother's record says 1908 but it was not recorded for some reason until 1912.
+Her brother's record, the future president of Mexico, says 1908 but it was not recorded for some reason until 1912.

 I think its clear.
-Murga is the father, that is not proven, but he is the only candidate, the only name discussed.
+Murga is the father, that is not proven, but he is the only candidate, the only name discussed by the family.
+The women in the family kept the true story alive for more than 100 years.
 Elena is the mother.
 She was not allowed to be happy with the circumstances of the births, though she raised two exceptional people.
 Traven is a recreational liar probably beset with paranoia and other traits.
 What did Esperanza know and when did she know it?
 I do not know, but the assumption is she lied, which makes the story all the more tragic for me and less interesting frankly.
 I want to wind it up and put it in its final simpler form.
 Why did Henry, a smart man, believe this foolish story?
 Why did Gabriel believe multiple lies, he was there and had the best access and intentions.
+Esperanza and Gabriel both think Traven is actually Mauricio Rathenau to their last day.
+Would it have ended differently for Esperanza if the truth had been told?
 Henry I believe had never met anyone who lied about their parents.
 He was in love.
 It changed with the dramatic results of 1943, he wasn't the same after that, wasn't that interested in re-playing that game, but he trusted.

 The letters from Esperanza 1950 and 1951 speak for her.
 They are her last word.